leafo/lapis/docs/html_generation.md

       text "Welcome to my site!"
 ```

-HTML templates can be  written directly as MoonScript code.
-This is a very
+HTML templates can be  written directly as MoonScript (or Lua) code.
+This is a
-powerful feature (inspired by [Erector](http://erector.rubyforge.org/)) that
+very powerful feature (inspired by [Erector](http://erector.rubyforge.org/))
-gives us the ability to write templates with high composability and also all
+that gives us the ability to write templates with high composability and also
-the features of MoonScript.
-No need to learn any goofy templating syntax with
+all the features of MoonScript.
+No need to learn any goofy templating syntax
-arbitrary restrictions.
+with arbitrary restrictions.

 The `@html` method overrides the environment of the function passed to it.
 Functions that create HTML tags are generated on the fly as you call them.
 The